Chest pain that doesn’t subside is frightening — but it doesn’t necessarily mean you’re having a heart attack. Here’s what else it could indicate.

 Are you experiencing shortness of breath, nausea, arm pain, fatigue, profuse sweating or pale and clammy skin?

 If you experience these symptoms for longer than five minutes and have no explanation for them, call 911.
 You could be having a heart attack.

 The best way to thwart this “silent killer?”
 Tune in to your body and learn how to determine whether your chest pain is the result of overuse, poor diet and other habits — or whether it’s something more serious.

-“Sometimes people are concerned about unexplained symptoms but may delay seeking attention and that can be a big mistake,” said Luanda Grazette, MD, associate professor of clinical medicine at the Keck School of Medicine of USC and a cardiologist at Keck Medicine of USC.
+“Sometimes people are concerned about unexplained symptoms but may delay seeking attention, and that can be a big mistake,” says Luanda Grazette, MD, associate professor of clinical medicine at the Keck School of Medicine of USC and a cardiologist at Keck Medicine of USC.
 “It is never too early to be evaluated for heart disease, but, unfortunately, you can wait too late.”

 by Heidi Tyline King